yashmit07/QuickCafe/README.md

 VITE_GOOGLE_PLACES_API_KEY=your-google-places-key         # Get from Google Cloud Console VITE_OPENAI_API_KEY=your-openai-key                       # Get from OpenAI dashboard
 ```

-#### Security Best Practices:
-- Never commit `.env` file to version control
-- Add `.env` to your `.gitignore` file
-- Use different API keys for development and production
-- Regularly rotate your API keys
-- Restrict API key permissions to only what's needed
-- For production, use secure environment variable management through your hosting platform

 #### Getting the API Keys:
 1. **Supabase**: